andikatjacobdennis/Entity-Framework/Step by step.md

 2. **Mocking DbContext**
    - Use mocking libraries like Moq to mock `DbContext` for testing purposes.

-#### 10. **Best Practices**

-1. **Design Patterns**
-   - Follow design patterns like Repository and Unit of Work for better code organization.

-2. **Coding Standards**
-   - Adhere to coding standards and conventions for readability and maintainability.

-3. **Security Considerations**
-   - Implement security best practices to protect your data.

-#### 11. **Troubleshooting**

-1. **Common Issues**
-   - Address common issues such as connection problems, migration errors, and query performance.

-2. **Performance Issues**
-   - Monitor and optimize database performance using tools and techniques.

-3. **Debugging EF Queries**
-   - Use logging and debugging tools to trace and resolve issues with EF queries.

 #### 12. **Resources and References**

 1. **Official Documentation**
    - Consult the [Entity Framework Core documentation](https://docs.microsoft.com/en-us/ef/core/) for more details.

-2. **Tutorials and Guides**
-   - Explore tutorials and guides for additional learning.

-3. **Community Forums and Support**
-   - Engage with the community for support and advice.